ajajmujawar911/task-manager-cli/README.md

 * Task Manager - Java CLI App

 A simple command-line Task Manager built with **Java 17** and **Maven**.
-This project allows users to add, list, and mark tasks as completed -- all through a terminal interface.
+This project enables users to add, list, and mark tasks as completed through a terminal interface.

 * Technologies Used